-Referendums are your chance to directly set Union the Union's stance on an issue.
+Referendums are your chance to directly set the Students' Union's stance on an issue.
 All students have chance for vote 'yes' or 'no' in a referendum.
-The outcome of the referendum will become the Union's stance on a issue and the Union will be expected to carry out any related actions.
+The outcome of the referendum will become the Students' Union's stance on an issue and the Students' Union will be expected to carry out any related actions.

 On this page you can find out how to call a referendum and the results of previous votes.